John Grimes Walker: Post-Civil War service

+From 1881 to 1889, Walker held the post of Chief of the Bureau of Navigation.
 Created in 1882, the Office of Naval Intelligence (ONI), directed its reports to the Chief of the Bureau of Navigation until 1889 when it was seconded to the assistant secretary of the navy's office.

 Walker was the subject of a feature article in the September 12, 1891 edition of The New York Times.
 The article detailed how, as Chief of the Bureau of Navigation, Walker gave senior officers assignments beneath their abilities in hopes that they would retire from the Navy sooner and, thereby, enable Walker to get promoted faster.

 Flag assignments

+Promoted to commodore in February 1889, Walker went to sea as an acting rear admiral commanding the Squadron of Evolution (or "White Squadron"), with his flag in Chicago.
+In 1890, he assumed command of the South Atlantic Squadron.
+From September 1892 to June 1893, Walker served as commander-in-chief of the North Atlantic Squadron.
+From 1893 to 1894, he was a member of the Board of Inspection and Survey.

-Appointed rear admiral in 1894, he took the White Squadron to Hawaii in 1895 when a coup d'etat posed a threat to American interests.
+Appointed permanent rear admiral in January 1894, Walker briefly served as commander of the Pacific Squadron from April to August 1894.
+In 1895, he took the White Squadron to Hawaii when a coup d'etat posed a threat to American interests.
 He received a commendation for his attitude of watchful waiting and his squadron's posture of readiness to respond to a possible emergency.

 Upon his return to shore duty in 1896, he headed the Lighthouse Board and concurrently chaired the committee investigating locations for deep-water harbors in southern California.

 Post-Navy activities

 In 1866, Walker married Rebecca White Pickering, daughter of Henry White Pickering of Boston and Salem, Massachusetts.
-They had seven children.
+They had seven children, including Susan Walker Fitzgerald.

 Soon after retiring as a rear admiral in 1897, Walker was chosen to serve as President of the Nicaragua Canal Commission.
 Two years later, in 1899, he was appointed President of the congressional Isthmian Canal Commission to look into possible routes for a canal across the Central American isthmus.

 Admiral Walker was a veteran companion of the Military Order of the Loyal Legion of the United States and the Naval Order of the United States.
 He was also a hereditary companion of the Military Order of Foreign Wars.

 Rear Admiral Walker died at the age of 72, at Ogunquit, Maine.
+His remains were cremated and then interred at Arlington National Cemetery with full military honors on September 21, 1907.